sreeram-venkitesh/readit/README.md

 # readit
 A reddit reader.
-Yes you can only readit.
+Yes you can only readit. blah

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).